OctopusDeploy/docs/docs/deployment-examples/database-deployments/dacpac/index.md

 - Extract target database to dacpac - false
 - Target Servername - Project.SQLServer.Name variable
 - Target Database - Project.Database.Name variable
-- Target Database Version - Select from the drop down if DLLs are locally installed, otherwise you can leave it blank
+- Target Database Version - Select from the drop-down if DLLs are locally installed, otherwise you can leave it blank
 - Use Integrated Security - False (if using SQL Authentication)
 - Username - Project.SQLServer.Admin.User.Name variable
-- Password - Project.SQLServer.Adming.User.Password variable
+- Password - Project.SQLServer.Admin.User.Password variable
 - Enable multi subnet failover
 - Additional deployment contributors
 - DACPAC Package - The package from the repository, OctoFXDemo.dacac for this guide